Post-lockdown holidays: Back to basics caravanning

 Be aware that at any one time, the rules applying to a campsite in the Lake District may be slightly different to, say, the Brecon Beacons, Scottish Highlands or Loch Erne.

 Public health decision making is devolved, which means that England, Wales, Scotland and Northern Ireland are free to follow their own rules in relation to matters such as wearing masks and which businesses are allowed to operate.
-As an example, England is currently seeing the introduction of ‘social bubbles’, whereby, under certain circumstances, people living alone can stay the night with loved ones.
+As an example, England has seen the introduction of ‘social bubbles’, whereby people living alone can stay the night with loved ones.
 This may become especially relevant if you are planning on sharing a caravan with someone from outside your household (a grandparent, for instance).

 The situation is fluid, so to stay on the right side of the law, check the rules that apply to the specific part of the UK you are travelling to, along with the rules in place at that particular caravan park.